 History Auschwitz Birkenau

 The first camp in Oświęcim was established in 1940 and was initially intended solely for Polish prisoners of war.
 It was located on the site of former military barracks.
 There were no wooden barracks, but brick buildings made of red bricks.
 Only one small crematorium was used for the disposal of corpses.
 It was there that the slogan “Arbeit macht frei” was placed over the gate.
 (Work makes you free).
-Apparently its genesis is related to the Catholic Bible and the sentence from the Gospel of John: “The truth will set you free”.
+Apparently, its genesis is related to the Catholic Bible and the sentence from the Gospel of John: “The truth will set you free”.

 Today’s appearance of the place may make the first impression misleading.
 You will see beautiful green lawns, well-preserved buildings, and general order and tidiness.
 However, it is enough to listen to the words of a guide or see one of the exhibitions shown there and your world will change.
 You will see a real hell on earth.

 The bestiality of those times is beyond imagination.
 After visiting this “softer” part, a bus was provided for us and we went to Auschwitz II camp opened in 1942.
-This place is not as similar as Auschwitz I to military barracks, it is also much larger.
+This place is not as similar to Auschwitz I to military barracks, it is also much larger.
 People who were sent to this camp were to die.
 None of the torturers expected a better fate for them.
 The average survival rate was a few months.

 History likes to come full circle…